robin-mu/EDGE-Autosplitter/README.md

 * [Leaderboard](https://www.speedrun.com/edge)
 * [Game](https://store.steampowered.com/app/38740/EDGE)

-If there are any problems, contact Robin#8168 on Discord.
+If there are any problems, contact robin.mu on Discord.